Kabhi Alvida Naa Kehna: Box office

 Kabhi Alvida Naa Kehna was released on 11 August 2006 across more than 1,200 screens worldwide.
-The film opened to mediocre box office results, recording a then-record opening in several Indian cities and grossing approximately ₹278.5 million (equivalent to US$6.2 million at the time) in its first week in India.
+The film opened to strong box office results, recording a then-record opening in several Indian cities and grossing approximately ₹27.85 crore (equivalent to US$6.2 million at the time) in its first week in India.
 Although it remains Karan Johar’s lowest-grossing film in India in terms of net domestic collections (unadjusted for inflation), it ranked as the fourth highest-grossing Hindi film of 2006.

 Internationally, the film performed exceptionally well.
 It grossed $10.56 million overseas, becoming the third-highest overseas grosser for a Bollywood film as of 2013.
 During its opening weekend, it collected $1.35 million in the United States and $1.4 million (£750,000) in the United Kingdom.
 Its total box office reached $3.27 million in the U.S. and over £5.07 million in the UK.
 One factor contributing to its American success was its release across 64 theatres, including non-traditional markets such as Miami, Tampa, and Raleigh.

-Upon release, the film surpassed Kabhi Khushi Kabhie Gham (2001) to become the highest-grossing Indian film worldwide.
-Its total global gross amounted to ₹1.13 billion (equivalent to US$37 million at the time), making it the top-grossing Indian film of the decade in overseas markets.
-When adjusted for incrflation, it remains one of the highest-grossing Indian films globally.
+Upon release, the film surpassed Kabhi Khushi Kabhie Gham...
+(2001) to become the highest-grossing Indian film worldwide.
+Its total global gross amounted to ₹113 crore (equivalent to US$37 million at the time), making it the top-grossing Indian film of the decade in overseas markets.
+When adjusted for inflation, it remains one of the highest-grossing Indian films globally.

 Accolades

 A recipient of several accolades, Kabhi Alvida Naa Kehna led the 52nd Filmfare Awards with 23 nominations, winning Best Supporting Actor for Abhishek Bachchan.
 The film also received one IIFA Award, two Global Indian Film Awards, one People's Choice Award India, one Screen Award, one Stardust Award, and five Zee Cine Awards.

 It was also among the films considered for India's official submission to the 2007 Academy Award for Best International Feature Film, alongside Rang De Basanti, Krrish, Omkara, and Lage Raho Munna Bhai.
-Ultimately, Rang De Basanti was selected as the country’s entry.
+Ultimately, Rang De Basanti was selected as the country's entry.